milonmaze/privacy-terms-observatory/help.netflix.com/legal/privacy.md

 If you are a consumer under the CCPA and wish to contact us through an authorized agent, the authorized agent can submit a request on your behalf at privacy@netflix.com along with a statement signed by you certifying that the agent is authorized to act on your behalf.
 In order to verify the request and your identity, we may ask you to verify your identity.
 For more information about how to access your information, including our verification process, please reference this help article help.netflix.com/node/100624.

 If you do not own a Netflix account, we may not be able to respond to requests to exercise rights under CCPA, including the right to know or delete CCPA personal information.
-Because we only collect limited information about individuals without an account, we are unable to verify requests from non-accountholders to the standard required by the CCPA.
+Because we only collect limited information about individuals without an account, we are unable to verify requests from non-account holders to the standard required by the CCPA.

 To see the prior version of this document, please go to www.netflix.com/privacyupdates.